stakemix/SolanaValidatorGuide/SecureYourValidator.md

-### How to Harden your Solana Validator
+## How to secure your Solana Validator
-Security is an important aspect of running a unix based validator.
-We recommend that all validators use the following guidelines in locking down their servers.
+Security is an important responsibility of a Validator Owner.
+We recommend that all validators take the basic steps to lock down their servers to prevent attacks on the network and to avoid loss of keys etc.

 #### Update your software
 #### Use a Firewall